Only the True Best List of TV and Movie Cars

 Thanks in part to the short-lived lifespan of Delorean motors, you cannot think of a Delorean in any other context than the film Back to the Future.
 In fact, seeing a Delorean without Doc Brown’s Flux Capacitor seems awkward and strange.

-The name DMC was not a tribute to the rap group RUN-DMC, but in fact the name came from the projected cost of the car.
+The name DMC was not a tribute to the rap group RUN-DMC, but in fact, the name came from the projected cost of the car.
 Strange is it may be, the cost was not projected at $120,000 but a mere $12,000.
-In 1980 that was equal to buying a $25,000 car in year 2010.
-The actual price was much higher, $25,000.
+In 1980 that was equal to buying a $25,000 car in the year 2010.
+The actual price was much higher, at $25,000.

 Did you know there is a gold Delorean?
 There were two (24-Karat electroplated) prototypes which now both reside in the U.S., one of which is in the National Auto Museum in Nevada.